Best Dog Brushes For Huskies

 The Husky Coat

-Huskies can suffer from a rare disease characterized by malfunctioning hair follicles, which results in patchy hair loss called canine follicular dysplasia.
-It usually occurs between the ages of 3 and 4 months.
-Weakened guard hairs break off, leaving a woolly undercoat that can turn a reddish color.
-The husky’s face and extremities are seldom affected.
-There is no specific treatment for follicular dysplasia, although it sometimes responds to melatonin.
+Canine follicular dysplasia is a rare disease characterized by malfunctioning hair follicles, resulting in patchy hair loss in huskies between 3 and 4 months.
+Weakened guard hairs break off, leaving a woolly undercoat that can turn reddish.
+There is no specific treatment for follicular dysplasia, but it sometimes responds to melatonin.

-Alopecia X can also affect huskies and other Nordic breeds.
-The cause is unknown, but it may possibly be a hormone imbalance.
-The husky’s primary hair falls out, leaving only a thin, fuzzy undercoat which eventually falls out too.
-The skin may darken or turn black as a result, but there is no itching involved.
-This problem usually shows up when the husky is between 3 and 5 years old.
+Alopecia X, a condition affecting huskies and other Nordic breeds, may be caused by a hormone imbalance.
+The primary hair falls out, leaving a thin, fuzzy undercoat, which eventually falls out too.
+The skin may darken or turn black, but there is no itching involved.

 Product Reviews: The 6 Best Dog Brushes For Huskies